 The "not so secret part" of Cook's final voyage, was to return a Polynesian man to Tahiti.
 His name was Mai, and he was the first Polynesian to come to Britain.
 It was a multicultural experiment, exposing Europeans to non-Europeans.
 He was treated like royalty, and became very close with Cook, as well as the King.
 Mai spent 4 years in Britain, assimilating to British culture.
 The goal was to take him back "home" and set him up as an extension of Britain (animal husbandry, weaponry, culture, ethics, etc).

-After re-homing Mai, cook "discovered" the Hawaiian islands while on his way to Alaska.
+After re-homing Mai, Cook "discovered" the Hawaiian islands while on his way to Alaska.
 Anytime Cook and his crew (there were 2 boats on this journey) would dock in the tropics, trade and sex were the staples of the stop.
-Cook was very sympathetic to the natives, and was very aware of the venereal diseases his men had.
-He tried hard to restrict the sexual encounters from happening, but just like dogs in heat, turn your head for a second and their stuck.
+Cook was sympathetic to the natives, and was very aware of the venereal diseases his men had.
+He tried hard to restrict the sexual encounters from happening, but just like dogs in heat, turn your head for a second, and they're stuck.
+While this may seem like a crude analogy, I find it rather appropriate based on the narrative given in the book.

 The women of these tropical islands would throw themselves at the sailors.
-It would only be once the native men came to understand how much the sailors craved sex that it became marketed.
-The women, until they came to understand their value, never wanted to "sell" themselves, they just wanted sex with strangers.
+It was only once the native men came to understand how much the sailors craved sex that it became marketed.
+The women, until oblivious to their sexual value, never wanted to "sell" themselves, they just wanted sex with strangers (again, a crude analogy, but the narrative nonetheless).

 It was also theorized, that in many of these cultures the whiter the skin the more social prominence one would have.
 So perhaps there was that angle, that the women were hoping to have offspring with whiter skin as a hierarchal strategy to increase their familial social status.

-But, likely on most occasions it was just the desire to have sex (I don't say this as passing judgement, just the opinion I got after reading this book; nobody knows for sure what their initial motivations were).
+But, likely on most occasions it was just lust that motivated the sexual behaviors of the women.
 When Cook came back to Hawaii after he failed to find what he was looking for in Alaska, the women would even swim out to the ship amidst dangerous tides trying to sneak on board.
 They were determined and just as eager as the European men to fornicate.

 Once the native men figured out they could monetize the sex trade, they did.
 Often the men would take a nail or small piece of iron (this was the primary currency of trade the natives sought) and allow the men to pick from his household (wife or daughter).
 The sexual morays of Island natives was very different from monogamous European culture.

 Ultimately what lead to the death of Captain Cook was that he was viewed as a god.
 When the ships arrived back to the Hawaiian islands from Alaska, there was a festival going on.
-This festival was the celebration of a God.
-When Cook arrived, the natives thought he was a God named Lona, for which the celebration was devoted to.
+This festival was the celebration of a god named Lona.
+When Cook arrived, the natives thought he was Lona, and literally began worshipping him.

 If you enjoyed this book review, please bookmark My Cousin the Carp and visit regularly.